SemClone/osslili/docs/BENCHMARK_SCANCODE.md

 ## Executive Summary

-This document presents a comprehensive comparison between OSLILI (semantic-copycat-oslili) and ScanCode Toolkit v32.4.0 for license and copyright detection.
+This document presents a comprehensive comparison between OSLILI (osslili) and ScanCode Toolkit v32.4.0 for license and copyright detection.
 The analysis was conducted on the FFmpeg-8.0 codebase to evaluate accuracy, performance, and detection capabilities of both tools.

 ## Test Environment